 Does Marketing Contribute to Risk?

 Some of those cute social media memes originated with the alcohol industry.
 Boxed wine is just a juice box for mom.
 They should make lunchables for mothers—wine, cheese and chocolate.
-It appears women are being played in a very cynical way by the alcohol industry.
+The alcohol industry is playing women in a very cynical way.

 Here are other examples: